 Let me start with the risk of high inflation.
-As far back as mid-2009, Fed critics warned that our zero policy rate and trillions of dollars in asset purchases risk generating very high inflation.
-On several occasions to underscore this risk, I have been presented with \$100 trillion Zimbabwe notes (which I can assure you are worth less than the \$20 gift limit we have as Federal Reserve employees).
-The monetary policy mandates of the Federal Reserve are clear: to foster monetary and financial conditions that support maximum employment and price stability.
+As far back as mid-2009, Fed critics warned that our near-zero policy rate and trillions of dollars in asset purchases risk generating very high inflation.
+On several occasions, to underscore this risk, I have been presented with a gift of a Zimbabwe 100 trillion dollar note.
+As someone who is subject to a 20 U.S. dollar limit on gifts, I can assure you it is within the guidelines to accept one of these notes.

+The monetary policy mandates of the Federal Reserve are clear: We must foster monetary and financial conditions that support maximum employment and price stability.
 Since January 2012, the Fed has set an explicit goal for inflation of 2 percent, as measured by the price index for total personal consumption expenditures, or PCE.
-So, how are we doing with respect to this 2 percent target and the risk for high inflation?
+So, how are we doing with respect to this 2 percent target and our Zimbabwean risks?

-Despite many earlier predictions of unacceptably high inflation, total PCE inflation has been hovering around just 1 percent.
-Other inflation measures, like the well-known Consumer Price Index (CPI), are also well below their related benchmarks.
-Forecasters often look at core inflation, which excludes volatile food and energy prices, because it is a better predictor of where overall prices are headed than total inflation.
-Our progress toward the 2 percent target is not noticeably faster by this metric either.
-Core PCE inflation was just 1.2 percent over the past year and has stayed at this rate since last spring.
+Despite many earlier predictions of unacceptably high inflation, total PCE inflation has been hovering around just 1 percent since early 2013.
+Other inflation measures, notably, the well-known Consumer Price Index (CPI), are also well below their related benchmarks.
+Forecasters often look at core inflation, which excludes volatile food and energy prices, because it is a better predictor of where overall prices are headed than is total inflation.
+Our progress toward the inflation target is not noticeably faster by this metric either.
+Core PCE inflation was just 1.1 percent over the past year and has been at this rate since last spring.
 Most private sector forecasts and survey measures of inflation expectations have remained well anchored and do not ring any alarms of high inflation.
 Expectations embedded in asset prices tell a similar story.
-Sophisticated models that extract inflation expectations from the yield curve show that investors' inflation expectations at the three-year horizon are below 2 percent and have been below 2 percent for several years.
+Sophisticated models that extract inflation expectations from the yield curve show that investors' inflation expectations at the three-year horizon are below 2 percent and will be below 2 percent for several years.

-All told, the potential risk of high inflation seems very low.
+All told, the risk of high inflation seems very low.
 In fact, I am concerned that inflation will not pick up quickly enough.
 As I noted, we have been stuck at 1 percent inflation since early 2013, and there is little indication of a pickup in the recent data.
 Low inflation is just as economically costly as high inflation.
 When we set an inflation target of 2 percent, we need to hit our target without too much delay.
 Simply put, we need to average 2 percent inflation over the medium term.
-Accordingly, the current 1 percent inflation situation calls for extended policy accommodation.
-More restrictive monetary policy conditions would work to reduce inflation to further unacceptably low levels.